 Through AmeriCorps, our WCC program provides hands-on experience, field skills, and training opportunities to young adults between 18 and 25 and military veterans.
 We work in partnership with nonprofit and governmental organizations that apply for WCC crews or individual placement members to complete projects.

-Interested in becoming a WCC AmeriCorps member?
+Interested in becoming one of our 300 WCC AmeriCorps members?

 The majority of the positions we offer are 11-month AmeriCorps crew positions, in which members serve on five-member crews led by a supervisor.
 We also provide 14 11-month Individual Placement AmeriCorps positions, in which members serve individually with natural resource organizations across the state.

 There are limited six-month and three-month crew positions offered in spring and summer.
 Our members are young adults (18-25*) as well as recently returned veterans.
 They receive formal and informal learning experiences during their term of service.
 In exchange for their service, members earn a living allowance and an AmeriCorps scholarship to use for pursuing education or paying off existing student loans.

 Our crews and individual placements complete projects for our partners that include a diverse network of more than 100 federal, local, state, and non-profit organizations.
 National forests, national parks, conservation districts, state and local natural resource agencies, tribes and other entities work in partnership with WCC to accomplish projects on public lands such as recreational upgrades, environmental restoration, and enhancement projects.
 Our AmeriCorps members also engage in disaster response as needed, both nationally and locally.